lekpamartin/docker-admin/README.md

 	l|pull : Pull an image or a repository from a registry s|push : Push an image or a repository to a registry
 ## 	install
-Install docker-admin in PATH, monitoring, ...
+Install monitoring, docker-admin in your PATH, ...

 Arguments: